 The Department of Athletics employs Academic Support personnel and sponsors an Academic Support Program for athletes.
 The program is designed to support academic advisement for student athletes and to ensure progress toward a degree.
 The program encourages student athletes to effectively balance academics and athletics and includes several mandatory Study Hall and attendance monitoring.
 To celebrate achievements, awards ceremonies are held each semester to honor the athletes who demonstrate good academic performance.
 The Department also has a computer lab for the student athletes to assist with student retention.

-Assessment of Student Support Services
+Assessment of Student Support Systems

 Program Outcomes and Student Learning Outcomes for academic and non-academic support services are assessed in relation to the Strategic Goal across all units using the relevant areas of the University Assessment Model on the Annual academic or non-academic Planning, Budget and Assessment Forms, including: Strategic Planning, Program Review (including Student Learning Outcomes), Budget Allocation, Effective Communication, Staff Credentials, Professional Development, Student Services, Leadership Assessment, Infusing Technology, Student Leadership, and Student Grievances aligned with the Strategic Goals and Mission as depicted on the Assessment Wheel.
 These student support services are evaluated through Beginning College Survey of Student Engagement (BCSSE), National Survey of Student Engagement (NSSE), Senior Exit Surveys, Grievances filed with the University Ombudsperson, Beachside Chats, staff evaluations, progress reports, and other major program evaluations like the Foundations for Excellence Study 2007-2008.